Metro

 Share

-President Tinubu expressed his condolences and directed the activation of an emergency response to support victims and expedite recovery.
+President Bola Tinubu expressed his condolences and directed the activation of an emergency response to support victims and expedite recovery.
 He assured citizens that no affected Nigerian would be left behind or unheard of.

 Share